lightmetrica/lightmetrica-v3/doc/build.rst

 First you want to setup the external dependencies.
 The external dependencies of the framework is all header-only libraries.
-We suppose two different strategies to utilize dependencies based on CMake's ``add_subdirectory`` or ``find_package`` commands.
+We suppose two strategies to introduce dependencies based on whether to use 1) in-project directory or 2) pre-installed packages.

-Using add_subdirectory
+Using in-project directory
 -------------

+This strategy uses in-project ``external`` directory to manage dependencies.
 To use this strategy, you want to create ``external`` directory in the project root and download all dependencies into the directory.
-The build script automatically uses this strategy if it finds ``external`` directory in the project root.
+The build script automatically uses the dependencies if it finds ``external`` directory in the project root.
 The following commands illustrates the steps.

 .. code-block:: bash